adi095/adi095/README.md

 ## 🎓 Experience
 ### YewSavin - Research Intern
 - Automated an experimental system using ESP32 and PID control, boosting precision by 15% in dynamic processes.
-- Used control algorithms for robotic chemical hadling, including sensors, and actuators, to optimize performance.
+- Used control algorithms for robotic chemical handling, including sensors, and actuators, to optimize performance.
 - Applied genetic algorithms on vector datasets to optimize drug lead identification and enhance the compound's solubility.

 ### Agnel Robotics Club - Robotics Software Developer